fbpx

 The flowers are full, with a moderate fragrance.
 Blooms of the Zéphirine Drouhin rose are mostly solitary, making them ideal for gardeners who don’t want to be overwhelmed with too many blooms in one area.

 This type of rose requires minimal maintenance while providing stunning beauty and aroma.
-For the less experienced gardener, this variety of rose is an ideal choice for adding a splash of color and fragrance to any outdoor area or creating beautiful bouquets.
+For the less experienced gardener, this variety is an ideal choice for adding a splash of color and fragrance to any outdoor area or creating beautiful bouquets.

 All dressed up rose - grandiflora